 Visiting international graduate students must comply with certain application and enrollment regulations in order to qualify for an I-20 certificate of eligibility, which permits them to request an F-1 student visa.
 Regulations include providing a copy of a current passport, providing proof of adequate financial support, and maintaining full time enrollment (6 credits per semester) while at UH Hilo.
-Please contact the UH Hilo Admissions Office for details.
+Please contact the Graduate Divisionfor details.

+Admission as a visiting graduate student does not guarantee subsequent admission as a regularly admitted graduate student.
+A visiting graduate student who decides to apply for admission as a regular graduate student must apply for acceptance via the standard admissions process as do all other applicants.
 Visiting graduate students who later become admitted as regular students may request to have courses taken under the visiting student status credited toward the new degree objective.
 They should consult with their graduate programs.
-The visiting student will submit the Petition to Transfer, Substitute, and/or Waive Courses form to the Office of the Registrar.
-The form must be signed by the student, the primary advisor (if applicable), the program chair and the Vice Chancellor for Academic Affairs (VCAA).
+The visiting student will submit the Petition to Transfer, Substitute, and/or Waive Courses form to the Graduate Division.
+The form must be signed by the student, the primary advisor (if applicable), and the program chair.

 Unclassified Graduate Student

 Students with documented baccalaureate degrees who do not meet the minimum requirements for admission to a program, or who for any other reason have not been formally accepted into a program, may attempt to register for selected courses.
 Such registration is done on a space-available basis, and is with the written consent of both the faculty teaching the course and the chair of the program.
 Admission into a course as an unclassified graduate student does not guarantee admission as a regularly classified graduate student at a future date.
 A limit of 9 credit hours at UH Hilo may be taken at the graduate level by unclassified graduate students in their academic career.
-Waivers to this rule may be granted with the permission of the instructor, graduate program chair, and chair of the Graduate Council (the latter acting on behalf of the Graduate Council) using the form Permission to Enroll in Graduate Coursework as an Unclassified Student.
+Waivers to this rule may be granted with the permission of the instructor and the graduate program chair using the form Permission to Enroll in Graduate Coursework as an Unclassified Student.